A sample of giant radio sources from the NVGRC catalog: Summary

-According to VLASS maps, we attributed 83\% to core-jet, core-lobe, double-core, and triple morphology.
-Thus, it turned out that 83\% of the giants have a radio core, which makes it possible to reliably identify hosts.
+According to VLASS maps, 83\% of the sources exhibit core-jet, core-lobe, double-core, or triple morphology, indicating the presence of a radio core and enabling reliable host identification.

-Comparing the NVSS and VLASS cutouts, we found that 33\% of sources can be classified as ``faded''.
-25\% of the sources show a restart of the radio source phase.
-38\% of the sources have deformed radio lobes.
+By comparing NVSS and VLASS cutouts, we found that 33\% of the sources can be classified as “faded,” 25\% show signs of radiophase restart, and 38\% exhibit deformed radio lobes.

-From parent objects with spectroscopic redshifts, relationships between apparent magnitudes and redshifts were determined, which was used to estimate redshifts for 28 GRSs without redshift data.
+For sources with spectroscopic redshifts, we derived relationships between apparent magnitudes and redshifts, which were then used to estimate redshifts for 23 GRSs lacking direct redshift measurements.

-When determining the type of the parent object, we mainly used information from the Simbad and NED databases.
-For those objects that did not have this information, we applied the criteria that separate galaxies and quasars according to the WISE photometry.
-This was mainly used for faint objects.
-As a result, our GRG sample includes 74\% of galaxies, 15\% of IR-excess galaxies, which, according to the WISE photometric data, can be attributed to quasars, and 11\% of quasars.
+To determine the type of the host galaxies, we primarily used data from the SIMBAD and NED databases.
+For sources without classification, we applied WISE photometric criteria to distinguish between galaxies and quasars, particularly for faint objects.
+As a result, our GRS sample comprises 74\% galaxies, 15\% IR-excess galaxies (likely quasars based on WISE photometry), and 11\% confirmed quasars.

-When visually inspecting optical survey maps, we noted close neighbors and the belonging of host galaxies to groups or clusters of galaxies, taking into account radio morphology and, of course, information from publications.
-It turned out that close neighbors are found in 140 of the radio sources.
-Thus, 71\% of GRGs are in a fairly dense environment and this fraction may be higher.
+Visual inspection of optical survey maps revealed close neighbors and group or cluster membership for many host galaxies, supported by radio morphology and literature data.
+We found that 140 sources (71\%) reside in relatively dense environments, and this fraction may be even higher.

+The total sky area covered by our NVGRC cutouts is approximately $370\Box^{\circ}$.
+The full sky region within the right ascension range $00^{\mathrm{h}}00^{\mathrm{m}}$ to $05^{\mathrm{h}}20^{\mathrm{m}}$ spans about $8600\Box^{\circ}$.
+Of the 197 GRSs found in our inspected regions, 20 were missed by the recognition algorithm and are not included in the NVGRC catalog.
+Extrapolating from this, we estimate that approximately 430 GRSs may have been missed in the full area, implying an algorithmic detection efficiency of roughly 30\%.

-\acknowledgments{ This research uses services or data provided by the Astro Data Lab at NSF’s NOIRLab.
-NOIRLab is operated by the Association of Universities for Research in Astronomy (AURA), Inc. under a cooperative agreement with the National Science Foundation; This research has made use of the NASA/IPAC Extragalactic Database, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology; the CATS database, available on the Special Astrophysical Observatory website.}
+\acknowledgments{ This research makes use of services and data provided by the Astro Data Lab at NSF’s NOIRLab.
+NOIRLab is operated by the Association of Universities for Research in Astronomy (AURA), Inc., under a cooperative agreement with the National Science Foundation.